 Whether you’re studying abroad or just enjoying a foreign getaway, it’s possible to use a credit card in another country.
 Yet, if you’re not careful, you may run into costly foreign transaction fees that can stack up fast.
 It’s a good idea to do your homework ahead of time to avoid any billing-statement sticker shock or regret.
 With a little planning, you can enjoy your travels without the cloud of growing credit-card debt hanging over your head.

 Looking for a bank that doesn’t charge foreign transaction fees?
 SoFi has you covered, wherever you are.
 Sign up with direct deposit, and you’ll get both Checking and Savings accounts with one easy application.
-Better yet, you can earn up to 1.25% APY on your balance.
-Nothing like earning money just for having money!
-And we don’t charge you the usual account fees either.
+Better yet, you can earn a competitive APY.

 How do I pay internationally with a credit card?